LucFrachon/vae_anomaly_detection/README.md

 # Anomaly detection using a Variational Auto-Encoder

-This is a project I started to understand how VAEs could be used to perform anomaly detection.
-I then fleshed it out with explanations and figures and decided to make it public in the hope that it might help others too.
+This is a project I started to study how VAEs could be used to perform anomaly detection.
+I then fleshed it out with details and figures and decided to make it public in the hope that it might help others too.
 The original notebook was developped on [Kaggle](https://www.kaggle.com/lucfrachon/anomaly-detection-using-vaes).

 Tested with the following package versions:
 - Pytorch: 1.4.0